-Still, success was bittersweet, as the terms of their settlement with Pearlman ended with him still getting one-sixth of their earnings, even though the band, which referred to themselves as "indentured servants" in their suit" collectively had only received $300,000 compared to the $10 million Trans Continental saw from 1993-97.
-"It's ridiculous," Brian, who was the first to sue Pearlman told Rolling Stone in 2000.
+Still, success was bittersweet, as the terms of their settlement with Pearlman ended with him still getting 1/6th of their earnings, even though the band, which referred to themselves as "indentured servants" in their suit, collectively had only received $300,000 compared to the $10 million Trans Continental saw from 1993-97.
+"It's ridiculous," Littrell, who was the first to sue Pearlman, told Rolling Stone in 2000.
 "He's doing no work."

-At the same time, 'N Sync was relishing in their own freedom following a bitter legal battle with Pearlman.
-(Similar to BSB, Lance memorably recounted Pearlman presenting each member of the band with a check for just $10,000 at a dinner after selling over 10 million records.
-It was the first time had been paid aside from receiving a daily $35 stipend.
+At the same time, 'N Sync was relishing their own freedom following a bitter legal battle with Pearlman.
+Similar to BSB, Bass memorably recounted Pearlman presenting each member of the band with a check for just $10,000 at a dinner after selling over 10 million records.
+It was the first time they had been paid aside from receiving a daily $35 stipend.

 They ultimately got to keep their name, with the suit being settled out of court.
 They left RCA and joined Jive Records, BSB's label.